Photo credit: DTK Austin Styling

 I used to be that girl, who was always 40 minutes late to every kind of meeting, and took at least an hour each morning to get dressed – because I could never find the perfect thing to wear.
 Now?
 Well, I’m not super-punctual and I definitely do try on a couple of outfits before going out of a Friday night, but my regular weekday dressing has been made 100 times easier.
 With far fewer items to choose from, I choose quickly – and I stick with my choices.
 Efficiency is my new middle name.

-Ruthless culler = ruthless buyer
+Ruthless wardrobe weeding = ruthless buying

 The biggest change, aside from the actual look of my wardrobe (which no longer embarrasses me), is that I now shop a hell of a lot less.
 When I’m considering purchasing things, I think, will I wear this in six months?
 Will this go with the items I already own?
 Will it still look good after two spins in the washing machine?
 If there’s a no in there at all, I leave it behind.

-Ultimately, no one needs 30 black T-shirts – and sequined jackets should be the exception, not the rule (even if they do look really, really awesome).
+Ultimately, no one needs 30 black T-shirts – and sequined jackets should be the exception, not the rule (even if they are really, really awesome).
 I’ve even passed my life lessons on to friends whose wardrobes I’ve ruthlessly weeded, and I don’t even care that they now love me a tiny bit less.

 * *It was more of a light chair toss and no, she wasn’t injured.